 - Have some nights significantly worse than others

-This level often prompts people to start thinking about their sleep habits.
+This is usually the level at which people start paying attention to their sleep habits.

 T-score 60-69 (moderate disturbance)

-Your sleep quality is significantly impaired.
+Sleep quality here is meaningfully impaired.
 You likely:

 - Frequently have difficulty falling asleep